-20-sim is available in three versions: Viewer, Personal and Professional.
+20-sim is available in two versions: Viewer and Professional.

 - Viewer/Demonstration version: This is a freeware version that allows you to load and run models and evaluate the package.
 Saving of models is not possible in this version. - Personal: This version is for use at home, for students and personal education.
 Not for commercial, government, academic or other organizational use.
-This is the full version of 20-sim with some limitations. - Professional: This is the full version of 20-sim with standard toolboxes.
+This is the full version of 20-sim with standard toolboxes. - Professional: This is the full version of 20-sim with standard toolboxes.